 Additionally, The Signature of All Things is a book by German mystic Jakob Boehme that Joyce had on his shelf in Trieste.
-Boehme wrote that things can only be experienced and intelligible through their opposites.
-For instance, visual experience stands in opposition to true spiritual identities.
-To reach those deeper truths that are often the goal of philosophy, one must begin with the visual experience.
-Though Stephen has cast off his Catholic identity, a desire for spiritual enlightenment remains.
+Boehme describes the law of signatures (sometimes called the doctrine of signatures) which states that the mere shape of an object can reveal its spiritual affinities.
+To reach those deeper truths that are often the goal of philosophy, one must begin with the visual experience, where the signatures of the inner world manifest.
+As within, so without.
+Though Stephen has cast off his Catholic identity, his desire for spiritual enlightenment remains.
 Without the framework of Catholicism, he must start over somewhere.
 Thus, he starts by contemplating the seawrack and the rusty boot on Sandymount Strand, a thoroughly mundane locale.

 Limits of the diaphane.
 But he adds: in bodies.
 Then he was aware of them bodies before of them coloured.
 How?
 By knocking his sconce against them, sure.
 Go easy.
 Bald he was and a millionaire, maestro di color che sanno.
 Limit of the diaphane in.
 Why in?
 Diaphane, adiaphane.
 If you can put your five fingers through it it is a gate, if not a door.
 Shut your eyes and see.